Checkpoint STI Testing Clinic

 - The clinic is primarily for people who are at risk of STIs and don’t have symptoms.
 If you have symptoms of STIs you should see a doctor who can make a decision to start the treatment already based on your symptoms.
 Contact: Outpatient Clinic for STIs in Helsinki.

-- There is an HIV test available at the clinic if needed (blood test).
-You can also get tested for Hepatitis C (blood test) based on a risk assessment.
+- There is an HIV test available at the clinic if needed (blood test or rapid test).

 - Chlamydia and gonorrhea samples are taken from urine, throat and anus.